Middle English phonology: H-loss

-The modern phoneme /x/ most commonly appears today in the typically Scottish word loch and in names such as Buchan.
-Here the /x/ is usual in Scotland, although the alternative /k/ is becoming more common among some younger speakers.
+The modern phoneme /x/ most commonly appears today in the typically-Scottish word loch and in names such as Buchan.
+There, the /x/ is usual in Scotland although the alternative /k/ is becoming more common among some younger speakers.
 The same is true in Wales, in names such as Loughor.
-English speakers from elsewhere may replace the /x/ in such cases with /k/, but some use /x/ in imitation of the local pronunciations (as they may in certain foreign words such as Bach, Kharkiv, Sakhalin, chutzpah, etc.).
+English-speakers from elsewhere may replace the /x/ in such cases with /k/, but some use /x/ in imitation of the local pronunciations as they may in certain foreign words such as Bach, Kharkiv, Sakhalin and chutzpah.

 Great Vowel Shift

 The Great Vowel Shift was a fundamental change in late Middle English (post-Chaucer) and Early Modern English that affected the pronunciation of all of the long vowels.
 The high vowels /iː/ and /uː/ were diphthongized, ultimately producing the modern diphthongs /aɪ̯/ and /aʊ̯/, and all other vowels were raised.

 Diphthong loss

-Although not normally considered a part of the Great Vowel Shift, during the same time period most of the pre-existing Middle English diphthongs were monophthongized:
+This is not normally considered a part of the Great Vowel Shift, but during the same time period, most pre-existing Middle English diphthongs were monophthongized: